 Homework Collaboration Clarification: To clarify, your homework is yours alone and you are expected to complete each homework independently.
 Your solution should be written by you without the direct aid or help of anyone else.
 However, we believe that collaboration and team work are important for facilitating learning, so we encourage you to discuss problems and general problem approaches (but not actual solutions) with your classmates.
 If you do have a chat with another student about a homework problem, you must inform us by writing a note on your homework submission (e.g., Bob pointed me to the relevant section for problem 3).
 The basic rule is that no student should explicitly share a solution with another student (and thereby circumvent the basic learning process), but it is okay to share general approaches, directions, and so on.
 If you feel like you have an issue that needs clarification, feel free to contact either me or the TA.

-Regrade Policy: If you feel that we have made an error in grading either a homework or an exam, you may resubmit the assignment for a regrade.
-You must include a brief written statement describing what portion of the assignment solution has been graded in error.
+Regrade Policy: If you feel that we have made an error in grading, you may resubmit the assignment for a regrade.
+You must include a brief written statement describing what portion has been graded in error.
+(Hey, if you are reading this, here's a hint: we will have our first quick quiz on Thursday of the first week of class -- the answer to the first question is "The Beatles").
 Note that we reserve the right to examine the entire assignment, so there is a chance we may find errors in your assignment that we missed before.